 Do not remove the plastic film on the camera dome until you have positioned the camera properly to cover it until properly installed on location.
 If a dome gets grime it will show as glare in night mode.
 It may even make the image blurry in day mode

-Do not touch the inside or outside of the camera dome because it will get fingerprints that cause glare when IRs come on
+Do not touch the inside or outside of the camera dome because it will get fingerprints that cause glare when the IR illuminators come on

 If you remove the plastic cover, wipe down the dome with a microfiber cloth and rubbing alcohol to remove grime and fingerprints